stateofindiasbirds/myna/README.md

 # myna
 Mapping Your Neighbourhood Avifauna (MYNA) is a data exploration tool published by the State of India's Birds (SoIB) partnership to explore the underlying large-scale data used in the SoIB assessments.
 This data is based entirely on eBird data that was downloaded from www.ebird.org/india ,and includes public observations uploaded until [Date].
 For the last date of data upload, please visit https://myna.stateofindiasbirds.in/

+# MYNA v1.01

+New Tables & Year of reporting.
+Release 1.1: Add SoIB table and provide a full testing report (Backend and Frontend).
+Release 1.2: Add year of reporting for Waterbird Congregations.
+Release 1.3: Add year of last report for IUCN IUCN REDLIST SPECIES and ENDEMIC SPECIES.
+Release 1.4: Add checklist link to all the YEARs.
+*Optimise the Species Detail Count Apis and seprated it 2 more apis.
+*Updated Instructions page info.